 The 100 Torma Offering Ritual involves making offerings to twelve types of guests, both the transcendental and the worldly.
 Offering to the transcendental guests invokes their blessings while offering to the worldly beings dispels harms and repays our karmic debts.
 The twelve types of guests are:

-• Worldly beings—local deities, landlords, yakshas, interferers, and spirits
+- Worldly beings—local deities, landlords, interferers, and spirits

-• Sentient beings of the six realms, including animals and hungry ghosts
+- Sentient beings of the six realms—suras, asuras, humans, animals, and hungry ghosts

-• Spirits to whom we owe karmic debts from our past acts of killing, beating, and stealing
+- Spirits to whom we owe karmic debts from our past negative actions such as killing, beating, and stealing